Colette Uys: Career

 Coached by Constand van Rooyen, she finished 2023 with a best in the hammer throw of 59.99 metres.
 In March 2024, she placed fourth in the hammer throw at the delayed 2023 African Games in Accra, Ghana with a throw of 62.35 metres.
 At the championships, she also placed fourth in the shot put competition.

 In April 2024, she won the hammer throw during the South African Athletics Championships in Pietermaritzburg moving to fourth on the South African all-time list with her winning throw of 64.31 metres.
 At the championships she also won bronze in the shot put with a distance of 16.58 metres.
 She won the bronze medal in the shot put at the 2024 African Championships in Athletics in Douala, Cameroon in June 2024.

-In April 2025, she won both the discus (57.94m) and shot put with 18.14m, three 3cm away from the national record, and won silver in the hammer throw (65.53m), at the 2025 South African Athletics Championships.
+In April 2025, she won both the discus (57.94m) and shot put with 18.14m, three 3 cm away from the national record, and won silver in the hammer throw (65.53m), at the 2025 South African Athletics Championships.
 The following month, she won in the shot put (17.16 metres), hammer throw (65.32 metres), and discus (55.48 metres) at the University Sport South Africa (USSA) Championship in May 2025.
 In July 2025, she won the bronze medal in the shot put at the 2025 Summer World University Games in Bochum, Germany.
 She competed in the shot put at the 2025 World Championships in Tokyo, Japan without advancing to the final.

+In April 2026, she won the discus title at the South African championships with a 57.86m throw.
+She also placed second in the hammer throw at the championships.
+In May, Uys managed 17.63 metres with the shot put and won the gold medal at the 2026 African Championships in Athletics in Accra, Ghana.